 Below, you can see some of the major bones in the body.

 There are four primary functions of the skeleton:

-The skeleton supports the body and without this support, we would not be able to maintain an upright posture.
+The skeleton provides support to the body.
+Without it, we wouldn’t be able to maintain an upright posture.

 The skeleton protects our major organs.

 There are different kinds of blood cells:

 Bone marrow is a soft, spongy tissue that produces red and white blood cells.
 Healthy bone marrow is important in the body and is located at the centre of certain large bones.

 Bones play an important role in body movement, allowing the body to move as a whole or its individual parts.
 This is because they transmit the force from muscle contractions.